DataDog/terraform-provider-datadog/DEVELOPMENT.md

 -   `API_CLIENT_VERSION` is the version or commit ref of the https://github.com/DataDog/datadog-api-client-go client.
 -   `ZORKIAN_VERSION` is the version or commit ref of the https://github.com/zorkian/go-datadog-api client.

+**NOTE** If you run this command just after a release of the underlying clients, this will automatically pick up the latest tag without needing to specify the version.

 [1]: https://www.terraform.io/docs/extend/index.html
 [2]: https://www.terraform.io/downloads.html